| | |

 Source: Axel (@axel.gimenez) • Instagram photos and videos

-Tung Lashor, first introduced by Mattel in 1986, was the technically the first of the Snake Men to be released, under the Snake Men subline.
-He first appears in the “King of the Snake Men” minicomic, in which he and Rattlor are summoned from another dimension by none other than King Hiss.
-Tung Lashor was featured as one of the Evil Horde on the She-Ra Princess of Power filmation cartoon series.
-Tung Lashor was made up of all new sculpted body parts and resembled a poisonous dart frog, more than a snake.
+Tung Lashor, first introduced by Mattel in 1986, was the first of the Snake Men to be released.
+He was made of all new parts and resembled the look of a poison dart frog, more than a snake.
 He featured a unique 3 figured hand design that resembled a tree frog.
 His bright pink and purple colored body really stood out and he sported a green Snake Men logo on his chest.
-He also was a gimmick heavy figure, as his distinct action feature was his signature lashing tongue!
-This action feature was activated by rolling the wheel on Tung Lashor’s back and it made the tongue dart in and out his mouth.
+He come with his own distinct action feature, his signature lashing tongue!
+This action feature was activated by rolling the wheel on his back and it made the tongue dart in and out of Tung Lashor’s mouth.
 He came with a purple snake staff and teal colored dragon fly cross bow.

 vintage illustrated image